Welcome to today's edition of the Rush 24-7 podcast.

 And I want to tell you what my predictions are.

-The Libs are outraged by it.
+The libs are outraged by it.

 And all I said was, well, I think it was a fabulous line.

-Let me find the exact quote, but it's it's uh let me find I've got it in one of the early stacks here.
+Let me find the exact quote, but it's, it's a, let me find it.

 I want to find the exact quote.

-But anyway, I accused her of of uh uh bestiality.
+But anyway, I accused her of bestiality.

 She screwed every rhino in the country.

-And the play on words there is rhino, republican in name only.
+And the play on words there is rhino, Republican in name only.

 By screwed, I meant she just gave him the shaft.